Hanners, Merriman Double Up In Ohio Gray Finals

 Published: October 14, 2024 12:15 am EDT

-Austin Hanners and Aaron Merriman didn’t let the rain and sloppy track bother them as they each won a pair of Ohio Sires Stakes $136,986 Gray Championships Sunday night, October 13, at MGM Northfield Park.
+Drivers Austin Hanners and Aaron Merriman didn’t let the rain and sloppy track bother them as they each won a pair of $136,986 Ohio Sires Stakes Consolations, known as the Gray Championships, on Sunday night, Oct.
+13, at MGM Northfield Park.
 Hanners won the two-year-old colt pace and three-year-old filly trot while Merriman captured the two-year-old filly trot and the three-year-old colt pace.

-Hanners picked up his first title of the night in the Gray Championship for freshman colt and gelding pacers, Austin Hanners rallied Twin B High Tide (pictured) down the stretch to win in 1:53.4.
+Hanners picked up his first title of the night in the Gray Championship for freshman colt and gelding pacers, as he rallied Twin B High Tide (pictured) down the stretch to win in 1:53.4.

-Off the gate, Chris Lems hustled Downbythewater to the lead which he held for the first three-quarters with fractions of :28, :57,3, and 1:25.1.
+Off the gate, Chris Lems hustled Downbythewater to the lead, which he held for the first three-quarters with fractions of :28, :57.3 and 1:25.1.
 Hanners powered Twin B High Tide up the backstretch, pulling to the leader’s wheel around the final turn.
-As the two hit the top of the stretch, Hanners asked for more from the son of Downbytheseaside and the colt responded, reeling in Downbythewater, drawing away to win by three lengths.
+As the two hit the top of the stretch, Hanners asked for more from the son of Downbytheseaside and the colt responded, reeling in Downbythewater, drawing away to win by two lengths.
 The Onyx Dragon finished second with Downbythewater third.

 “This horse he has a huge motor,” said Hanners.
 “When I asked him, he gave me everything he had.
 He’s been awesome.
 This means everything to us.
 We finished out the way we wanted to.”

-It was the fifth win of the year for Twin B High Tide who is trained by Hanner’s mother Alicia.
+The win was the fifth of the year from nine starts for Twin B High Tide, who is trained by Hanner’s mother Alicia.
 The colt won the Buckeye Stallion Series final last weekend at Dayton Hollywood Raceway.
-Twin B High Tide is owned by Hanners Racing and was bred by Twinbrook Limited
+Twin B High Tide is owned by Hanners Racing and was bred by Twinbrook Limited.

 It was the first career win for Mega Money in nine starts.
-Chris Beaver trains Mega Money who co-owns with Patricia Stable, LA Express Stable, and Sjoblom Racing.
+Mega Money is trained by Chris Beaver, who co-owns with Patricia Stable, L A Express Stable and Sjoblom Racing.

-In the first of the eight Ohio Sires Stakes Gray Championships, Anthony MacDonald used the rail to his advantage, taking Gorgeous Package to the lead and never looked back cruising to an easy three-length victory in the Two-Year-Old Filly Pace.
+In the first of the eight Ohio Sires Stakes Gray Championships, Anthony MacDonald used the rail to his advantage, taking Gorgeous Package to the lead and never looking back while cruising to an easy two-length victory in the Two-Year-Old Filly Pace.

 “She is a very likable filly,” said MacDonald.
 “We bought her for next to nothing and she has been a treat.”

-It was the fifth win in ten starts for the daughter of Lather Up.
-Gorgeous Package is trained by Jason McGinnis, owned by The Stable.ca, and was bred by Odds On Nourrir.
+The win was the fifth in 10 starts for the daughter of Lather Up.
+Gorgeous Package is trained by Jason McGinnis and is owned by Thestable Gorgeouspackage.
+She was bred by Odds On Nourrir.

-It was the first win of the year for the Long Tom gelding.
+The win was the first of the year in eight starts for the Long Tom gelding.
 Jeff Conger trains Rose Run Arch and co-owns with Knox Services and Joshua Conger.
 Rose Run Farm bred Rose Run Arch.

-Hanners’ three-year-old championship came in the three-year-old filly trot with Justasiam AS.
+Hanners’ three-year-old championship title came in the filly trot with Justasiam AS.

-Hanners picked up the drive after Tony Hall, who drove Justasiam AS to the Buckeye Stallion Series Final last week was injured.
+Hanners picked up the drive after Tony Hall, who drove Justasiam AS to the Buckeye Stallion Series final win last week, was injured.

 “She won last week and was impressive.
 She is extremely talented and showed it tonight,” said Hanners.

-It was the fifth win in 14 starts for the Anette Lorentzon trained filly.
+The win was the fifth in 14 starts this year for the Anette Lorentzon-trained filly.
 ACL Stuteri AB owns and bred Justasiam AS.

 Merriman’s three-year-old title came with Howaboutayankee in the Colt Pace Gray Championship.

 Nine One Oh Six and Dan Noble grabbed the early lead but gave way to Downbythedanceclub and Chris Page as they hit the quarter pole in :27.3.
-Merriman pulled Howaboutayankee even with the leader as they passed the half mile.
-As the two headed up the backstretch, Howaboutayankee kicked it into gear, opening a big lead around the final turn and coasting to a four-length win in 1:54.
+Merriman pulled Howaboutayankee even with the leader as they passed the half-mile.
+As the two headed up the backstretch, Howaboutayankee kicked it into gear, opening a big lead around the final turn and coasting to a 3-3/4-length win in 1:54.

-It was the sixth win in 18 starts for the son of Dancin Yankee.
+The win was the sixth in 18 starts this season for the son of Dancin Yankee.
 Always Finish Second Stable owns Howaboutayankee.
 The gelding was bred by Matt Rowe.

-The son of What The Hill has hit the board in nine of 12 starts, winning six.
+The son of What The Hill has hit the board in nine of 12 starts this year, winning six.

 Beaueastel is owned by Wrenn Racing and was bred by MT Pockets Stables.

-It was the seventh win of the year for the Fear The Dragon filly.
-Christi Noble trains Calypso Pearl for owner-breeder Sandra Burnett.
+The win was the seventh of the year from 18 starts for the Fear The Dragon filly, who went unraced as a two-year-old.
+Christi Noble trains Calypso Pearl for owner/breeder Sandra Burnett.

-Ohio championships continue Saturday, October 19, with the Ohio Fair Finals at MGM Northfield Park.
+Ohio championships continue on Saturday, Oct.
+19, with the Ohio Fair Finals at Northfield Park.

 Tags